pingidentity/pingdirectory-go-client/configurationapi/docs/AddPassphrasePasswordGeneratorRequest.md

 NewAddPassphrasePasswordGeneratorRequestWithDefaults instantiates a new AddPassphrasePasswordGeneratorRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetGeneratorName

-`func (o *AddPassphrasePasswordGeneratorRequest) GetGeneratorName() string`

-GetGeneratorName returns the GeneratorName field if non-nil, zero value otherwise.

-### GetGeneratorNameOk

-`func (o *AddPassphrasePasswordGeneratorRequest) GetGeneratorNameOk() (*string, bool)`

-GetGeneratorNameOk returns a tuple with the GeneratorName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetGeneratorName

-`func (o *AddPassphrasePasswordGeneratorRequest) SetGeneratorName(v string)`

-SetGeneratorName sets GeneratorName field to given value.

 ### GetSchemas